Phobos-developers/Phobos/docs/User-Interface.md

 - Enabled ability to load full-color non-paletted PCX graphics of any bitness.
 This applies to every single PCX file that is loaded, including the Ares-supported PCX files.
 - You can specify custom `gamemd.exe` icon via `-icon` command line argument followed by absolute or relative path to an `*.ico` file (f. ex. `gamemd.exe -icon Resources/clienticon.ico`).
-- Fixed error `***FATAL*** String Manager failed to initilaized properly`, which occurred if `Blowfish.dll` could not be registered in the OS, for example, it happened when the player did not have administrator rights.
-With Phobos, if the game did not find a registered file in the system, it will no longer try to register this file, but will loading it bypassing registration.
+- Fixed `Blowfish.dll`-caused error `***FATAL*** String Manager failed to initilaize properly`, which occurred if `Blowfish.dll` could not be registered in the OS, for example, it happened when the player did not have administrator rights.
+With Phobos, if the game did not find a registered file in the system, it will no longer try to register this file, but will load it bypassing registration.

 ## Audio